Spencer-Mortensen/lens-website/README.md

 127.0.0.1	localhost lens
 ```

-View your personal copy of the Lens website:
+And view your personal copy of the Lens website:
 [http://lens](http://lens)